-Unlike modular storage, monolithic is based on disks fixed into the array frame and linked to the various controllers via massive amounts of cache memory.
-These offer helpful redundancy features, so that any failures are immediately compensated for by another – thanks to this design, monolithic storage rarely fails.
+Unlike modular storage, monolithic is based on disks fixed into the array frame.
+They’re linked to various controllers via massive amounts of cache memory.
+These offer helpful redundancy features.
+Thus, any failures are immediately compensated for by another.
+In short, thanks to this design, monolithic storage rarely fails.

 With plenty of cache memory (shared among any linked devices), these offer greater storage capacities than modular arrays.
 Thus, they are equipped for better data-management.
 The more cache memory your memory device has, the faster and smoother it will run.
-These typically boast the better service and support of the two, and their proven disaster-recovery appeals to many businesses – you may be more willing to pay for long-term reliability (if your budget allows).
+These typically boast the better service and support of the two.
+In addition, proven disaster-recovery appeals to many businesses.
+In the end, one may be willing to pay for long-term reliability.
+That is to say, if your budget allows.

 Making the Choice

 Take a look at modular and monolithic storage.
 Further, which is right for you and your needs?
 The choice, of course, is down to you.
 In the end, cost will be a factor.
 Again, easy-expansion may be a priority, too.
-Depending on the size of your business or department, you may find that modular storage is the best all-round choice for its cost-effectiveness and user-friendly design; on the other hand, the additional cache memory and reliability monolithic options offer may just swing it for you.
-There is no right or wrong answer – just weigh up the pros and cons of each and compare these to your business needs.
+Depending on the size of your business or department, you may find that modular storage is the best all-round choice.
+After all, it’s cost-effective and user-friendly design comes in handy.
+For one thing, the additional cache memory and reliability monolithic options offer may be perfect.
+There is no right or wrong answer.
+Thus, weigh the pros and cons.
+Hence, compare these to your business needs.

 At eProvided, we offer data recovery across all devices.
 Again, regardless of its construction.
-With more than fifteen years in business and a team of experienced experts, we use the latest techniques to retrieve your vital lost data.
-Whether you fear your favorite images have been overwritten or damaged for good or your hard drive appears to have shut down or broken, we’re here to help.
-Just give us a call 1-866–857–5950, or email us.
+With more than fifteen years in business and a team of experienced experts, we use the latest techniques to retrieve your lost data.
+Whether you fear your favorite images have been overwritten or damaged for good.
+Maybe your hard drive appears to have shut down or broken.
+As a result, we’re here to help.
+Nonetheless, give us a call 1-866–857–5950, or email us.